Sometimes you need to gather threat intelligence data as quickly as possible, and Rapid7’s Project Sonar Opendata can provide great insights.

 | jq -r 'select((.data | @base64d) | match(".*wordpress.*", "i")) | .ip'

-Basically, here is how my opendata research flow with sonargrep now looks like:
+Here’s how my opendata research workflow with sonargrep now looks:

 • Start grepping

-• Wait for an hour or something, while playing with the results that come on the fly
+• Wait for an hour or so, while playing with the results that come in real-time